-Preparation for a full OFTSED inspection (following the Progress Monitoring Inspection in November 2020) was the primary focus for the team.
-It was evident to Trustees that staff were confident in their efforts and clear on the work needed to prepare - both for the inspection - but also to ensure the standards expected were the norm rather than something to strive for.
+In the Autumn term preparation for a full OFSTED inspection (following the Progress Monitoring Inspection in November 2020) was the primary focus for the team.
+It was evident to Trustees that staff were confident in their efforts and clear on the work needed to prepare both for the inspection - but also to ensure the standards expected were the norm rather than something to strive for.